QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 ## Required Download & Example Map
 The below link has updated files that are required for QSM to function correctly, as well as a number of QoL Blueprints to help you test and debug.
 These were made by RareKiwi so give him some love.

 LINK

+## Setting up FMOD
+>You do not actually need to complete the steps below to implement QSM.
+However it is likely you will want to mess with some events if you want to tweak Ambient events.
+The steps below will tell you how to get it working.
+{: .prompt-info }

+Currently the Template has placeholders for the FMOD events - you cannot actually listen to them.
+If you wish to hear them you will need to:

+1. Navigate to `C:\SteamLibrary\steamapps\common\Ready Or Not\ReadyOrNot\Content\FMOD` and copy the `Desktop` folder
+2. Within your project folder, paste the `Desktop` folder to `...\RonTemplate\Content\FMOD`

+You should be able to preview sounds now.
+Since they are Cooked assets, you will need to create a duplicate to actually see the values.

+If you do not actually hear sound after moving the folder, you will need to reinstall the FMOD plugin:

+1. Go to [https://www.fmod.com/download](https://www.fmod.com/download){:target="_blank"} and sign-in or create an account
+2. Click `FMOD for Unreal`, select `UE4` on the right and then `2.02`, then finally from the drop-down select version `2.02.19`.
+3. Click Download for Windows
+4. Once downloaded, open the .zip file and drag the `FMODStudio` folder into the following location within your project: `...\RonTemplate\Plugins` and override any files.

+This should be all you need to do to start hearing FMOD events.

 ## Actor Overview
 >Any property not listed in the tables below are meant to be private and we shouldn't modify them